PokemonWorkshop/PSDKTechnicalDemo/scripts/HOW TO CREATE A CUSTOM SCRIPT.md

 It's a class that contains every method accessible by events during their "runtime" which can be called using the "Insert script command" command of an event.

-To modify those methods, head to "scripts\00600 Script_RMXP", and have a look at the Interpreter_X.rb files.
-You'll find lots and lots of commands.
+To modify the methods defined by RMXP, head to "scripts\00600 Script_RMXP", and have a look at the Interpreter_X.rb files.
+And, to modify the methods defined by PSDK, head to "scripts\00700 PSDK Event Interpreter".
+You'll find lots and lots of useful commands in these two folders.

 You can also use the VSCode search function and try to search for "class Interpreter".